Skip to content

 May 3, 2019

-How do we know, you ask?
-Well because pre-election testing and post-election auditing provide a testable and auditable method to verify that both forms of ballots are programmed and counted as intended.
+ES&S systems used to count paper ballots are highly secure and fully auditable.
+How do we know?
+Because pre-election testing and post-election audits provide a testable and auditable method to verify that the ballots are counted as the voter intended.

 Getting Down to the Nitty-Gritty

-Barcodes exist on both hand-marked paper ballots and machine-marked paper ballots and those barcodes are used in the very same manner in both scenarios to count votes.
-For example, when tabulating a hand-marked paper ballot, the system works like this:
+Barcodes exist on traditional oval hand-marked paper ballots and on simplified paper ballots that voters mark using a machine.
+Both types of ballots are read by the same tabulator in the same manner to count votes.
+For example, when tabulating a traditional paper ballot, the system works like this:

-• On a hand-marked paper ballot, there is a master barcode along the left edge of the ballot and the top and/or bottom of the ballot.
+• There is a master barcode along the left edge of the ballot and the top and/or bottom of the ballot.
+That master barcode helps the machine recognize the location of a marked oval.

 Coordinates - A set of values that show an exact position.

-Just as is the case with hand-marked paper ballots, the tabulation machine is only looking for the grid coordinates
+Just as is the case with hand-marked paper ballots, the tabulator only looks for the barcode assigned to the candidate selected by the voter.

 Tabulator - A device that records and counts votes.

-(Psst… even tabulation systems that utilize Optical Character Recognition (OCR) for that matter use a barcode to count the vote.
-Here’s why: It is possible that there could be two separate and distinct candidates, both named Betsy Brown, who are running for different offices on the same ballot.
+(Even tabulation systems that utilize Optical Character Recognition (OCR) for that matter use a barcode to count the vote.
+Here’s why: It is possible that there could be two separate and distinct candidates, both named Betsy Brown, who are running for different races on the same ballot.
 The system cannot use OCR to read “Betsy Brown” and record a vote reliably because it would have to know for what race the vote for “Betsy Brown” should be counted.
-Thus, even when OCR is used a barcode is still utilized to tell the tabulation machine for what race Betsy Brown should receive a vote.)
+Thus, even when OCR is used, a barcode is still utilized to tell the tabulation machine for what race Betsy Brown should receive a vote.)

 How are Votes Counted?

-Below is a high-level step-by-step outline comparing the voting process and how votes are recorded and counted when voting via a hand-marked paper ballot versus a machine-marked paper ballot.
+Below is a high-level step-by-step outline comparing the voting process and how votes are recorded and counted when voters mark their ballots using a pen or a voting machine.

-Hand-marked paper ballot: Voter makes choices by filling in the oval voting target next to the name of the candidate.
+Voter makes selections by filling in the oval next to the name of the candidate.

-Hand-marked paper ballot: Voter inserts their marked paper ballot into the tabulator.
+Voter inserts the marked ballot into the tabulator.

-Machine-marked paper ballot: Voter inserts their marked paper ballot into the tabulator.
+Voter inserts the marked ballot into the tabulator.

 Bottom Line